Chat with us, powered by LiveChat

 Mahon Falls is a daunting 80 metres tall.
 A gravel trail leads from the car park into the heart of the mountains.
 You’ll be walking through a valley, following the River Mahon, until you reach the Mahon Falls themselves.

-The trail isn’t too difficult either, being well worn and mostly flat, but the dramatic scenery that surrounds you will make the start quite imposing.
+The trail isn’t too difficult either, being well-worn and mostly flat, but the dramatic scenery that surrounds you will make the start quite imposing.
 It’s an epic walk to the base of an epic waterfall, with a distance of around 10 kilometres to cover.

 Gleninchaquin Park in County Kerry is the breathtaking location of the dramatic Gleninchaquin Waterfall.
 A day at the park will take you back to the Ireland of old, as here you’ll find rolling hills, rocky cliffs and historic stone dwellings.